of Parasitic Flowering Plants

 Young et al. 1999, Olmstead et al. 2001) place all parasitic "scrophs"

-in a monophyletic family Orobanchaceae.
+in a monophyletic family Orobanchaceae along with the non-parasite Lindenbergia.
 Morphological and molecular

 evidence clearly place this family in Lamiales.